This is the ultimate guide to create interview videos in 2021, let's dive right in.

-Well, when you record a video interview with an expert, you get two types of audience to your videos.
+When you record a video interview with an expert, you get two types of audience to your videos.
 One is your existing loyal audience and the one that you market this video to.
-The other set of the audience comes from and for the expert.
+The other set of the audience comes from and for the subject expert.

 Salesforce uses interview videos with experts to bring forth their perspectives on business situations across the world.
 They have an ongoing video series called Fireside Chat.
 Here is a video from this series, an interview with Arundhati Bhattacharya, CEO of Salesforce India: